Spatially resolved gas-phase metallicity at z~2-3 with JWST/NIRISS: Discussion: Metal-mixing timescale

 \section{Discussion: Metal-mixing timescale}

 Broadly, two competing time-scales shape the metallicity distribution: (a) metal production time-scale, which is directly related to $\Sigma_{\rm SFR}$, and (b) metal mixing time-scale, which is dictated by the strength of stellar feedback, along with other physical processes \citep{Sharda:2021aa, Sharda:2024aa}.
-Although massive galaxies might wield more powerful feedback \citep[e.g.,][]{Tremonti:2004aa, Recchi:2013aa} modes, they have a stronger gravitational potential too, hindering gas- (and therefore, metal-) transport.
-Low-mass galaxies on the other hand have been known to favour rapid metal re-distribution owing to their weaker potential well \citep[e.g.,][]{Rupke:2010ab, Chisholm:2018aa}.
-Therefore, the metallicity-$\Sigma_{\rm SFR}$ slope can hold hints to metal-mixing timescales ($t_{mix}$).
+Although massive galaxies might produce more powerful feedback \citep[e.g.,][]{Tremonti:2004aa, Recchi:2013aa} modes, they have a stronger gravitational potential too, hindering gas- (and therefore, metal-) transport.
+Low-mass galaxies on the other hand have been known to promote rapid metal re-distribution owing to their weaker potential well \citep[e.g.,][]{Rupke:2010ab, Chisholm:2018aa}.
+Therefore, the metallicity-$\Sigma_{\rm SFR}$ slope can hold clues to metal-mixing timescales ($t_{mix}$).

 In this work we present a novel framework to relate the metallicity($Z$)-$\Sigma_{\rm SFR}$ slope to $t_{mix}$ as